-- Sprinkle a bit of flour across the top of the dough, then begin shaping it into a round loaf.
-Pull each corner of the dough in towards the center (like you’re folding an envelope) and repeat until the dough feels tight and begins to resist your folds.
-Flip the dough over and tap it into a round loaf.
+- Shape the dough into a round loaf: Pull each corner of the dough in towards the center (like you’re folding an envelope) and repeat until the dough feels tight and begins to resist your folds.
+Flip the dough over and pull it into a round loaf.
 Watch the video(s) above to see exactly how we do this!

 HEAT THE OVEN :

 - While bread is rising, place an empty dutch oven (with the lid on) in your oven and heat to 460 degrees Fahrenheit.

 - When the oven is hot, you’re ready to go!
 Use oven mitts to pull the dutch oven out and remove the lid.